carloocchiena/django_erp/README.md

 At the moment there are more near 100 test cases, covering from models, to forms, to views, and their underlying logics.

+## Frontend

+I took a personal challenge in tryin to do the whole project with native Bootstrap 5, without using CSS stylesheet (that is in fact just made up of 3 row of code).

 ## Example screenshots

 ![screenshots](gif.gif)